 Page 13, panel 2

 HIS STORY: Despite what Skeets says, Booster has not always been 100% transparent with his public.
-In his earliest appearances, he hid his origin from even his closets associates, including Trixie Collins!
+In his earliest appearances, he hid his origin from even his closest associates, including Trixie Collins!

 Page 16, panel 3